praveenhub/vibe/blog/ai_agents.md

-# Technical Debates on AI Agent Development: Key Insights from Hacker News Discussion
+# Technical Debates on AI Agent Development: Key Insights

-The recent technical debate about AI agents on Hacker News reveals critical challenges and emerging trends in autonomous system development.
+The recent technical debate about AI agents reveals critical challenges and emerging trends in autonomous system development.
 Below is an analysis of core technical arguments and projected directions for the field.

 ## Core Technical Challenges